Skip to content

 Teach sustainability lessons outside, and combine with science.

-Your pupils will be highly receptive to messages that they can put into practice.
-So, what better opportunity is there, than to engage your students with a “Where is Water” lesson.
-Not only does the lesson include comprehensive slides and printable resources, you can also link student learning to real-life tasks.
-Why not encourage your students to monitor how long they leave the tap on when brushing their teeth, or helping their parents with the washing-up.
-As a class you can think of creative ways to conserve our water resources in the home.
-Students are never too young to start learning practical problem solving skills!
+Your pupils will be receptive to messages that they can put into practice.
+So, what better opportunity is there, than to engage your students with a “Where is Water” lesson?
+Not only does the lesson include comprehensive slides and printable resources, but you can also link student learning to real-life tasks.
+Encourage your students to monitor how long they leave the tap on when brushing their teeth or helping their parents with the washing up.
+As a class, you can think of creative ways to conserve our water resources in the home.
+Students are never too young to start learning practical problem-solving skills!

 Set-up a class recycling box to complement your sustainability lesson plan.

 Teach pupils to take ownership of their carbon footprint.
-Alongside teaching these Reduce, Reuse, Recycle lessons, set-up a class recycling box.
-Different pupils each week can be responsible for taking waste plastic and cardboard to the recycling box, and at the end of the week explain where the waste will go next.
-You could then encourage pupils to look out for the “recycled” logo on their own items such as pencils and food packaging.
-Ask them to report back whenever they see a “recycled” logo - this will keep them conscious of the origin of items the use both inside and outside of school.
+Alongside teaching these Reduce, Reuse, Recycle lessons, ensure you have a class recycling box.
+Give different pupils each week the responsibility for taking waste plastic and cardboard to the recycling box, and at the end of the week explain where the waste will go next.
+You could then encourage pupils to look out for the “recycled” logo on items such as pencils and food packaging.
+Ask them to report back whenever they see a “recycled” logo - this will keep them conscious of the origin of items they use both inside and outside of school.

 Encourage pupils to check labels for fair-trade logos.

-Add some real-world simulation tasks to simplify the complexities of fair-trade for your primary school sustainability lessons.
+Add real-world simulation tasks to simplify the complexities of fair trade for your primary school sustainability lessons.
 Our What is Fair Trade: Fair and Unfair? resource provides a “shopping list” for pupils to “shop” in the classroom choosing certain products on product cards, and then assessing whether these are fair trade products.

-Put your own unique spin on the lesson by using real items from the shopping list that can be bought from local supermarkets.
-This way, pupils will see these products in supermarkets when out with their family, and they will remember the lesson.
-Your pupils may even explain to their family what they have learned about fair-trade!
+Put your unique spin on the lesson by using real items from the shopping list that can be bought from local supermarkets.
+By using familiar items to your cohort of pupils they are more likely to remember the lesson when they see the products in the supermarket.
+Your pupils may even share their knowledge of fairtrade with their families!

 Reinforce their learning with a follow-up in Friday show-and-tell.
 Encourage pupils to find five fair trade products in their own homes.
-If they cannot find any, this is a great moment to teach children about why fair trade is not supported by all brands, and where to find the fair trade products.
+If they can’t find any, teach them why fair trade is not supported by all brands, then discover alternative fair trade products.

 The value of sustainability lesson plans

-For lessons on sustainability, planning is essential as your pupils will be learning lots of new concepts, which can be tricky to grasp at first.
-The success of a lesson is in the planning, so that the proceeding lesson goes smoothly and your pupils get the most value out of the exercises.
+Planning your lessons on sustainability is essential as your pupils will be learning new concepts, which can be tricky to grasp at first.
+The success of a lesson is in the planning so that the proceeding lesson goes smoothly and your pupils get the most value out of the exercises.

-If you would like direct advice on how to best use our resources or questions about pricing, please don’t hesitate to contact us.
-For more information on our recently introduced ESR resources, check out our introductory blog.
+For more information on our ESR resources, check out our introductory blog.
 In the meantime, reclaim your weekends with our online catalogue of resources!

 Leave a comment